SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Database_configuration_in_Cube/Configuring_the_database_settings_in_Cube.md

    - **Connection string**: Can be filled in instead of the other fields, in which case this string will be used to connect to the database.

-   - **User**: Username with which the DMA has to log on to the general database.
+   - **User**: The username with which the DMA has to log on to the general database.

-   - **Password**: Password with which the DMA has to log on to the general database.
+   - **Password**: The password with which the DMA has to log on to the general database.

    - **Limit alarms by maximum number**: Select this option to limit the total alarm records in the database by number.

    - **Maximum alarms**: The maximum number of alarms that can be stored in the general database.

-   - **Fallback minimum**: If the maximum alarms setting has been reached, the oldest alarms will automatically be deleted until the database contains exactly the number of alarms specified in the *Fallback minimum* box.
+   - **Fallback minimum**: If the *Maximum alarms* setting has been reached, the oldest alarms will automatically be deleted until the database contains exactly the number of alarms specified in the *Fallback minimum* box.

    - **Limit alarms by months to keep**: Deprecated from DataMiner 9.6.0/9.6.3 onwards.
 Use the TTL settings instead.
 See [Specifying TTL overrides](xref:Specifying_TTL_overrides).
 In legacy systems, this option limits the total alarm records in the database by date.